SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

   * **Apply device profile**
       * Select a device profile from the list.
 The list can be filtered by device type or by profile name.
 Click **Next**.
       * Confirm the selection and click **Next**.
 4. Select target devices by applying filters to the paginated list of all devices.
 You can filter by state, name, type, model, group, registration date and alarms.
 You may apply multiple filters.
 To apply a filter, click the column header, make your filter option choices in the context menu and click **Apply**.
+The group filter also allows filtering by subgroups.
+To select a subgroup, if there are any, click the arrow button at the right of a group and select the desired subgroups from the dropdown.
 You can clear all filters by clicking **Clear filters** above the list.
 For the operation types "configuration update", "software update" and "apply device profile", the list is already filtered by the according device type.
 Click **Next**.
     ![Bulk operation wizard, step 3](/images/users-guide/DeviceManagement/devmgmt-devicecontrol-bulk-operation-wizard-step3.png)
 5. Select a start date and a delay.
 The delay may either be in seconds or milliseconds and is the time spent between each single operation of the bulk operation.
 Click **Schedule bulk operation** to create the bulk operation.
     ![Bulk operation wizard, step 4](/images/users-guide/DeviceManagement/devmgmt-devicecontrol-bulk-operation-wizard-step4.png)